 Please reach out to your Terminus CSM to confirm the number of Engagement Spike Models you can create.

 Click on the pencil icon under the "Model Name" section to name your model.
 Model names should typically be something identifiable such as a goal, product line, or something that your internal teams will recognize.

 Adding Your Web Pages

 Engagement Spike is based off of Terminus's Account-Based Visitor ID, so you will only be able to add pages that are part of the whitelisted domains that are synced to your Terminus instance.
 The whitelisted domains are displayed for you at top of the "Add Pages to Engagement Model" section.
 A few things to note before getting started:

 - If you explicitly whitelisted ‘www.terminus.com’ then all pages copied and pasted in will have to include the ‘www’ prefix

 Once you start inputting web URLs, you will be asked to assign a Page Type to each.
 There are 2 types of pages that users can add to create an Engagement Model; High Value and Brand Awareness.
-In the Engagement Model algorithm, High Value pages are weighted more heavily than Brand Awareness pages.
+In the Engagement Model algorithm, High Value pages are weighted more heavily than Brand Awareness pages and only require one visit for an account to spike.
 Any web page that is not tagged High Value or Brand Awareness will not be counted in the Engagement Model algorithm.
 As a best practice, we recommend consulting with your sales leaders, and other internal stakeholders that may be leveraging this data, on how pages should be designated.